Siddhant1802/End-to-End-Customer-Analytics-Pipeline-Aws/README.md

 ---

 ## 🔮 Future Enhancements

 - Integrate AWS SageMaker for churn prediction
 - Automate ingestion using AWS Lambda
 - Add data partitioning for performance optimization
 - CI/CD pipelines for analytics workflows

----

-## 🏁 Conclusion

-This project demonstrates how a modern, serverless analytics platform can be built on AWS to deliver actionable business insights using scalable cloud services and enterprise-grade visualization tools like Power BI.